zerobug110/charity-org/README.md

 6) npm run dev
 7) open localhost:5000

-or navigate to index.html & run the sass file by typing

-npm run:compile:sass
+or install live server and open the index.html with it